meeq/meeq.github.io/index.md

 This is the homepage of Christopher Bonhage, a human.

-I am a full-stack software engineer with an affinity for retro-computing, open source, web technologies, and building "the simplest thing that could possibly work".
+I am a full-product software engineer with an affinity for retro-computing, open source, web technologies, and building "the simplest thing that could possibly work".

 Lately I have been tinkering with homebrew Nintendo 64 development using [LibDragon](https://github.com/DragonMinded/libdragon/).